navpil/muad-di/Readme.md

 - Spring xml way - no autodiscovery, beans are injected as configured in an `.xml` file
 - HK2 way - implementations are matched with interfaces manually, injected automatically
+- HK2 autoconfigured - precreated indexes for each jar file
 - Spring annotation way, Weld CDI way - everything is found automatically

 ## JCR 299 vs JCR 330